exasol/tutorials/tls/doc/tls_introduction.md

 ### Certificates can’t Tell you Whether a Service is Legitimate

-At this point we need to clear up one of the biggest misunderstandings in the way secure communication works today.
+At this point, we need to clear up one of the biggest misunderstandings in the way secure communication works today.

 Certificates tell you whether the entity you’re communicating with is who they claim to be.
 Certificates can’t tell you whether the service is legitimate.